Aero A.11 – Eleven from Twelve

 Aero Ascending

-As the clouds of the First World War cleared, the newly born and independent Czechoslovakia quickly showed itself to be an ambitious nation with well established talent pools in aviation as well as many other fields.
+As the clouds of the First World War cleared over Europe, the newly independent Czechoslovakia emerged as an ambitious nation, rich with talent in aviation and many other technical fields.

-Founded in 1919, the year following the establishment of Czechoslovakia, Aero is one of the oldest of Czech aircraft manufacturers.
-The Aero name is branded upon many legendary Czechoslovak aircraft designs from the interwar period up to the present day.
-Surviving the Second World War as well as the rise and fall of Socialism, Aero is still very much in the aircraft manufacturing business today and is busy making components for foreign aircraft as well as still making full aircraft of their own design.
+Founded in 1919, the year following the establishment of Czechoslovakia, Aero is one of the oldest Czech aircraft manufacturers.
+The Aero name is emblazoned upon many legendary Czechoslovak aircraft designs, from the interwar period up to the present day.
+Having survived the Second World War and the rise and fall of socialism, Aero remains active in aircraft manufacturing today.
+The company produces components for foreign aircraft as well as complete aircraft of its own design.

-Along with the Avia and Letov companies, Aero formed the foundation of the young nation’s aviation industry and was a key name in the nation’s interwar aviation developments both civilian and military.
+Along with Avia and Letov, Aero formed the foundation of the young nation’s aviation industry and played a key role in both civilian and military developments during the interwar period.

-The Aero A.11 was a popular and particularly important aircraft as it served as the basis for no fewer than seven later aircraft types that served the Czechoslovak air force, and a few foreign ones, quite well up to the outbreak of the Second World War.
+The Aero A.11 was a particularly important aircraft, serving as the basis for no fewer than seven later aircraft types that served the Czechoslovak air force—and a few foreign air arms—effectively until the outbreak of the Second World War.

 Aero Ab.11 replica seen at Prague-Kbely, Czech Republic in 2014.